Russia: Tsardom of Russia

-The death of Ivan's sons marked the end of the ancient Rurik dynasty in 1598, and in combination with the disastrous famine of 1601–1603, led to a civil war, the rule of pretenders, and foreign intervention during the Time of Troubles in the early 17th century.
+The death of Ivan's sons marked the end of the ancient Rurik dynasty in 1598, and in combination with the famine of 1601–1603, led to a civil war, the rule of pretenders, and foreign intervention during the Time of Troubles in the early 17th century.
 The Polish–Lithuanian Commonwealth, taking advantage, occupied parts of Russia, extending into the capital Moscow.
 In 1612, the Poles were forced to retreat by the Russian volunteer corps, led by merchant Kuzma Minin and prince Dmitry Pozharsky.
 The Romanov dynasty acceded to the throne in 1613 by the decision of the Zemsky Sobor, and the country started its gradual recovery from the crisis.

 Russia continued its territorial growth through the 17th century, which was the age of the Cossacks.
 In 1654, the Ukrainian leader, Bohdan Khmelnytsky, offered to place Ukraine under the protection of the Russian tsar, Alexis, whose acceptance of this offer led to another Russo-Polish War.
-Ultimately, Ukraine was split along the Dnieper, leaving the eastern part, (Left-bank Ukraine and Kiev) under Russian rule.
+Ultimately, Ukraine was split along the Dnieper, placing left-bank Ukraine and Kiev under Russian rule.
 In the east, the rapid Russian exploration and colonisation of vast Siberia continued, hunting for valuable furs and ivory.
 Russian explorers pushed eastward primarily along the Siberian River Routes, and by the mid-17th century, there were Russian settlements in eastern Siberia, on the Chukchi Peninsula, along the Amur River, and on the coast of the Pacific Ocean.
 In 1648, Semyon Dezhnyov became the first European to navigate through the Bering Strait.

 Imperial Russia

 Under Peter the Great, Russia was proclaimed an empire in 1721, and established itself as one of the European great powers.
 Ruling from 1682 to 1725, Peter defeated Sweden in the Great Northern War (1700–1721), securing Russia's access to the sea and sea trade.
-In 1703, on the Baltic Sea, Peter founded Saint Petersburg as Russia's new capital.
+In 1703, Peter founded Saint Petersburg on the Baltic Sea by establishing the Peter and Paul Fortress as a strategic outpost; the city later replaced Moscow as Russia's capital in 1712.
 Throughout his rule, sweeping reforms were made, which brought significant Western European cultural influences to Russia.
 He was succeeded by Catherine I (1725–1727), followed by Peter II (1727–1730), and Anna.
-The reign of Peter I's daughter Elizabeth in 1741–1762 saw Russia's participation in the Seven Years' War (1756–1763).
+The reign of Peter I's daughter Elizabeth from 1741 to 1762 saw Russia's participation in the Seven Years' War (1756–1763).
 During the conflict, Russian troops overran East Prussia, reaching Berlin.
 However, upon Elizabeth's death, all these conquests were returned to the Kingdom of Prussia by pro-Prussian Peter III of Russia.